-France implemented more general cuts in employer's contributions to social insurance in the low-wage sector in order to fuel demand for low-skilled labor and compensate for labor cost increases at SMIC level caused by working time reduction.
-France embarked on this approach in 1993 in a more consistent way than Germany and raised the threshold for contribution reduction several times until it reached 1.6 SMIC in 2003.
+France implemented more general cuts in employers' contributions to social insurance in the low-wage sector in order to fuel demand for low-skilled labor and compensate for labor cost increases at SMIC level caused by working time reduction.
+France embarked on this approach in 1993 in a more consequent way than Germany and raised the threshold for contribution reduction several times until it reached 1.6 SMIC in 2003.
 At the same time, however, contribution rates for other segments of the labor market were not lowered.
-To compensate for cuts in social security contributions in the low-wage sector and to fund non-contributory benefits, the "contribution sociale generalisée" (CSG) was introduced in 1990 (Palier 2005).
-As this special proportional tax is raised on all types of income including capital revenues and welfare benefits and is earmarked for non-contributory welfare programs such as family benefits and health insurance, it reinforces the trend towards a more taxbased welfare state.
-Beginning with a low tax rate of 1.1% in 1990, it is now 7.5% for wages, while different tax rates apply to other sources of income.
+To compensate for cuts in social security contributions in the low-wage sector and to fund noncontributory benefits, the "contribution sociale generalisé" (CSG) was introduced in 1990 (Palier 2005).
+As this special proportional contribution is raised on all types of income including capital revenues and welfare benefits and is earmarked for non-contributory welfare programs, it reinforces the trend towards a more tax-based welfare state.
+Beginning with a tax rate of 1.1% in 1990, it was increased to 7.5% in 1998.
 This meant stronger redistribution through the tax/social insurance system as low-wage earners benefit from lower benefits, whereas additional contributions are deducted from higher incomes.
 Similar to Germany, the combined burden of social security contributions and income taxes remained more or less stable over the last decade.
 Problematic work incentives are also embodied in French family tax splitting which leads to high marginal tax rates for second earners and reinforces inactivity traps through social benefits (Jamet 2006).